 Best practices for securely using API keys

-When you use API keys in your applications, take care to keep them secure.
+When you use API keys in your Google Cloud Platform (GCP) applications, take care to keep them secure.
 Publicly exposing your credentials can result in your account being compromised, which could lead to unexpected charges on your account.
 To keep your API keys secure, follow these best practices:

 - Do not store API keys in files inside your application's source tree: If you store API keys in files, keep the files outside your application's source tree to help ensure your keys do not end up in your source code control system.
 This is particularly important if you use a public source code management system such as GitHub.

 - Restrict your API keys to be used by only the IP addresses, referrer URLs, and mobile apps that need them: By restricting the IP addresses, referrer URLs, and mobile apps that can use each key, you can reduce the impact of a compromised API key.
-You can specify the hosts and apps that can use each key from the console by opening the Credentials page and then either creating a new API key with the settings you want, or editing the settings of an API key.
+You can specify the hosts and apps that can use each key from the GCP Console Credentials page and then create a new API key with the settings you want, or edit the settings of an existing API key.

 - Delete unneeded API keys: To minimize your exposure to attack, delete any API keys that you no longer need.

-- Regenerate your API keys periodically: You can regenerate API keys from the Cloud Platform Console Credentials page by clicking Regenerate key for each key.
+- Regenerate your API keys periodically: You can regenerate API keys from the GCP Console Credentials page by clicking Regenerate key for each key.
 Then, update your applications to use the newly-generated keys.
 Your old keys will continue to work for 24 hours after you generate replacement keys.